cnthiesen/quantum-innovation-challenge/agenda.md

 ### After the challenge

-The <a href="https://github.com/Quantum-Innovation-Challenge/LSQI-Challenge-2025">LSQI- Challenge-2025 repository</a> will serve as the documentation for all projects and will become a valuable resource for academia and industry while the participating project teams have made valuable contacts to academia and industry to foster further venture building.
+The <a class="plausible-event-name=LSQI+Repo+Click" href="https://github.com/Quantum-Innovation-Challenge/LSQI-Challenge-2025">LSQI- Challenge-2025 repository</a> will serve as the documentation for all projects and will become a valuable resource for academia and industry while the participating project teams have made valuable contacts to academia and industry to foster further venture building.
 All submitted projects will have been screened to align with the open-source and free license (Apache/MIT) condition (see also Eligibility page).